 In real life, a line drawn on your computer screen won’t hold any weight as it has no mass (hello physics), but in Bloop, it’s the exact opposite.
 Every line you draw will stay there and this is, for the most part, how you guide bloops into those fancy coloured jars.
 This is a pretty simple idea and early on, the levels are easy enough to figure out and chances are that you’ll be able to complete the first bunch to 100% with little effort.
 I wouldn’t worry though, because it doesn’t take long before the challenge reaches crazy heights.

 Drawing lines to create paths for the bloops is an easy task but not long after starting, you’ll gain access to a ‘force push’ ability which gives you some more control over the bloops.
 This, combined with having to unlock faucets, deal with elevators and other crazy stuff certainly adds to the overall difficulty in the majority of the 42 levels.
 It’s definitely a case of ‘easy to learn, hard to master’ as it pulls no punches, which is also my biggest issue with the game (which could be chalked up to a lack of skill on my part).
 I simply couldn’t figure out how to beat a certain level, and after trying for a good while, I decided that it would have to do.

 Since we’re talking about a 2D puzzle game, I’m sure few will be surprised to find that the story is not exactly spectacular.
 What’s there does give some background info and helps explain why you’re filling jars with bloops though, so there’s that.
-Oh and you know what?
-I heard a rumor the other day, saying that a different ending will be shown, if you get 100% completion in each level.
+Oh, and you know what?
+I heard a rumour the other day, saying that a different ending will be shown if you get 100% completion in each level.
 Whether or not there’s any truth to it, well, you’ll have to find that out for yourself.